This section describes current restrictions of Pgpool-II.

 the argument to the function (that is a process id) is a

 constant, you can safely use the function.
 In extended protocol

 Multi-statement queries (multiple SQL commands on single line) are always sent to primary node (in streaming replication mode) or master node (in other modes).
 Usually Pgpool-II dispatch query to appropriate node, but it's not applied to multi-statement queries.

-In the replication mode or master/slave mode, trust, clear text password, and pam methods are supported. md5 in also supported since Pgpool-II 3.0. md5 is supported by using an authentication file pool_passwd. pool_passwd is default name of the authentication file.
+In the replication mode or master/slave mode, trust and pam methods are supported. md5 is also supported since Pgpool-II 3.0. md5 is supported by using an authentication file pool_passwd. scram-sha-256, cert, and clear text password is also supported since Pgpool-II 4.0. pool_passwd is default name of the authentication file.
 Here are the steps to enable md5 authentication:

 Login as the database's operating system user and type:

 user name and md5 encrypted password are registered into pool_passwd.
 If pool_passwd does not exist yet, pg_md5 command will automatically create it for you.
 The format of pool_passwd is username:encrypted_passwd.

 You also need to add an appropriate md5 entry to pool_hba.conf.
 See Section 6.1 for more details.